galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 # Introduction or Background

 Galaxy[@citesAsAuthority:10.1093/nar/gkac247] is a web-based analysis platform offering almost 10,000 different tools, which are developed in various GitHub repositories.
-Furthermore, Galaxy also embraces granular implementation of software tools as sub-modules.
+Furthermore, the Galaxy community embraces granular implementation of software tools as sub-modules.
 In practice, this means that tool suites are separated into sets of Galaxy tools, also known as Galaxy wrappers, that contain functionality of a corresponding sub-component.
 Some key examples of tool suites include [Mothur](https://bio.tools/mothur)[@citesAsAuthority:doi:10.1128/AEM.01541-09] and [OpenMS](https://bio.tools/openms)[@citesAsAuthority:rost2016openms], which translate to tens and even hundreds of Galaxy tools.
 While granularity supports the composability of tools into diverse purpose-specific workflows, this decentralised development and modular architecture make it difficult for Galaxy users to find and use tools.